justckim/MicroPosts/README.md

-This application utilizes Babel Webpack Starter to compile the JS modules into a single build.
+This application utilizes Babel Webpack Starter to compile the JS modules into a single executable.
 JSON Server is used to simulate a full REST API.

 # Babel Webpack Starter